tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 ~~~

 For applications that use federation, the `domain` value MUST be provided.
 A
 gateway processes the request as follows.
-If `domain` is provided and it is
+If `domain` is provided and it is not
-different than the processing gateway's domain, then the gateway transparently
+assigned to the processing gateway, then the gateway transparently passes the
-passes the input to a gateway from `domain`, waits for the output and passes it
+input to a gateway to which `domain` is assigned, waits for the output and
-to the calling entity.
-Otherwise, it returns the registered identity data for
+passes it to the calling entity.
+Otherwise, it returns the registered identity
-all clients that have `tag` associated with them: their `clientId`,
+data for all clients that have `tag` associated with them: their `clientId`,
 `clientHandle` and all tags.

 ## Identity Retrieval